 Mr. Brad Snyder

-- Rochester-based 36-credit Advanced Standing Program (part-time, fall admission only)
+March 15: 36-credit Advanced Standing Program (part-time, fall admission)

 Please note: Applications received after the published deadlines will be reviewed on a space-available basis.

 ** International applicants may apply for fall or spring admission (summer admission not an option)